-This annual financial report consists of two parts: Management's Discussion and Analysis (this section) and the basic financial statements.
-The Authority follows enterprise fund reporting; accordingly, the financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
+The Authority is a self-supporting entity and follows enterprise fund reporting; accordingly, the financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Enterprise Fund statements offer short and long-term financial information about the activities and operations of the Authority.
-These statements are presented in the manner prescribed by the Government Accounting Standards Board ("GASB").
+These financial statements are presented in the manner prescribed by the GASB.